 It’s not that he’s embarrassed to be seen with her, but it’s the detail that he doesn’t know how to be someone who’s deserving of her.
-And the fact that the show allows him to be transparent with her in this moment is what speaks volumes.
+And the fact that the show allows him to be transparent with her at this moment is what speaks volumes.
 It’s the reason the kiss is so moving because you feel every ounce of his reservations cobbled so deeply with his desires it cements itself into utter passion brilliantly.

 Sometimes, words do the trick, other times, there are none.
 And for Nathan especially right now, he is coming up short because everything he feels is all the things he has never expected to.
 Everything he feels is a direct result of the woman who stands before him, bravely admitting that there is nothing he could do that wouldn’t surprise her.
 Haley standing her ground inspires the vulnerability in Nathan so acutely because everything that is good within her is everything that he has longed for without ever realizing it’s what he has needed.